MicrosoftDocs/altspace-vr/altspace-vr/tutorials/web-projector-streaming.md

 1. You must use a PC or Mac to stream your browser.
 2. The necessary browser extension is currently supported by the Edge browser.
 (We're working to expand this list.)
-3. While you may stream from a Mac computer, the Web Projector is not yet available in the AltspaceVR Mac client.
+3. While you may stream from a Mac computer, the Web Projector isn't yet available in the AltspaceVR Mac client.

 > [!NOTE]
 > This feature is primarily intended to stream a browser tab of your choice.
 If you're attempting to instead stream your Desktop Application, the Web Projector will stream all computer audio (including AltspaceVR) which may result in echo/feedback.
 You'll need to mute AltspaceVR in order to prevent this from happening.
 Alternatively, you can also use a separate device to run AltspaceVR while you stream from your PC.

 ## Getting started

-1. To begin, you will need to download and install the browser extension which can be found [HERE](https://account.altvr.com/web_projector).
+1. To begin, you'll need to download and install the browser extension, which can be found [HERE](https://account.altvr.com/web_projector).
 2. Next, [sideload your extension in your Edge browser](https://docs.microsoft.com/microsoft-edge/extensions-chromium/getting-started/extension-sideloading).
     * Once your download is complete, go to the "Extensions" section of your browser.
 (Found under "Settings")
     * Unzip the .zip file.